Operations

 A no-strings-attached approach to gifting is when you send your products to influencers with zero expectations.
 They can post about you or receive your product and still not post about you.
 There’s no obligation.
 In barter deals, on the other hand, an influencer is requested to post an honest review and/or share their code/link.

-The partnership is less transactional since you aren’t asking for anything in return You guarantee influencer content in return for COGS
+The partnership is less transactional since you aren’t asking for anything in return You guarantee influencer content & reach in return for COGS

-Influencers are more likely to try the product since they don’t *have* to post Guaranteed deliverables mean more predictability for leadership and other teams
+Influencers are more likely share an authentic, unbiased opinion Guaranteed deliverables mean more predictability for leadership and other teams

 It can be harder to track since you can't send a brief with mandatory tags or hashtags You'll be able to keep track by asking influencers to use links or codes